x64dbg/docs/introduction/Feature-set.md

 # Features

-This program is under active development.
+This program is currently under active development.
 It supports many basic and advanced features to ease debugging on Windows.

 ## Basic features